 Digital pins

-inn Arduino Uno there are 14 digital pins are there ,this pins canbe configured as either digital input or digital outpot. the digital pins are numbered as D0 to D13. if it configured as outpput wwe caan control the output devices like relay actuators etc if it is configured as a input we can read he digital values from the sensors.
+In Arduino Uno, there are 14 digital pins; these pins can be configured as either digital input or digital output.
+The digital pins are numbered as D0 to D13.
+If it is configured as an output, we can control the output devices like relay actuators, etc. If it is configured as an input, we can read the digital values from the sensors.

 PWM Pins